 Adriano OLIVETTI

 Returning to Italy in 1945, he put his philosophy into action.
 Olivetti’s shop floor became a modern factory utopia.
 He removed hierarchical titles, introduced a five-day working week (cutting a day from the standard six-day week) and offered nine-month paid maternity leave (unheard of in Italy at the time).
-Moreover, instead of hiring only managers and technicians, he sought artists, writers, architects and designers - notably, Ettore Sottsass, Mario Bellini and Marcello Nizzoli.
+Moreover, instead of hiring only managers and technicians, he sought artists, writers, architects and designers - notably Ettore Sottsass, Gae Aulenti, Mario Bellini and Marcello Nizzoli to fufil his vision.
 At its peak Olivetti employed over 73,000 people.

-Olivetti’s headquarters - The La Serra complex - stands in tribute his vision.
-Designed by Ginio Cappai and Pietro Mainardis in 1967 it became a cultural centre and meeting place for Olivetti employees - consisting of an auditorium, a cinema, hotel and restaurant.
-The building itself was designed to resemble a typewriter, where the 'keys' are pod-like office rooms protruding from the building, and the 'carriage' is a cantilever overhang.
-Today, the building stands partially abandoned, but despite this, it is a UNESCO World Heritage Site as part of the "Industrial City of the 20th Century" in Ivrea, Italy.
+Beyond product design, Olivetti’s passion was Architecture, and the companies headquarters - The La Serra complex - stands in tribute to his vision.
+Designed in 1967 by Ginio Cappai and Pietro Mainardis, it became a cultural centre and meeting place for Olivetti employees - consisting of an auditorium, a cinema, hotel and restaurant.
+The building itself was designed to resemble a typewriter, wherein the 'keys' are pod-like office rooms protruding from the building, and the 'carriage' is a cantilever overhang.
+Today, the building stands partially abandoned, but despite this is a UNESCO World Heritage Site - deemed the "Industrial City of the 20th Century"

 During the Cold War, Adriano along with Mario Tchou designed the ELEA - or Elaboratore Elettronico Aritmetico.
 At the time, it was the world’s most powerful computer.
 Manufactured in Italy, the ELEA was the main competitor of IBM.
 But while the U.S. was investing in information technology, the Italian government was not.
-As a result, the company decided to extend business to Russia and China (which proved to be a poor choice during the Cold War) eventually sold their mainframe business to General Electric in 1964.
+As a result, the company decided to extend business to Russia and China (which proved to be a poor choice during the Cold War) and eventually sold their mainframe business to General Electric in 1964 for pennies on the dollar.

 Less than five years later, at only 58, Adriano suffered a deadly stroke while on a train to Switzerland.
-An autopsy did not follow, which has fueld conspiracy theories about his death, some of which claim was by the hand of the U.S. Secret Service.
+An autopsy did not follow, which has fueled conspiracy theories about his death - which many claim was by the hand of the U.S. Secret Service.
+Despite his short life, Olivetti’s legacy as a visionary entrepreneur who combined business success with a humanistic and social consciousness lives on.
+He is remembered as the key figure in creating the template industrial model that prioritised community, worker well-being, and visionary design.

 KEY DESIGNS: